jplhomer/superflare/packages/superflare/docs/sessions.md

 ---
 title: Sessions
+description: Storing information about users across requests with HTTP sessions.
 ---

 Sessions provide a way to store information about users across requests.
 Superflare provides a `SuperflareSession` class which acts as a wrapper around a simple `Session` object.